datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 ![ ]({{ site.baseurl }}/images/rfigs/TS03-Getting-To-Know-Data/plot-airtemp-Monthly-1.png)

-Notice in the code for the x scale, we further changed the date format by removing the day since we are graphing monthly averages.
+Notice in the code for the x scale (`scale_x_datetime()`), we further changed the date format by removing the day since we are graphing monthly averages.

 Lets compare the two air tempurature figures we have created.
 Unfortunately `ggplot` doesn't recognize `par(mfrow=())` to show side by side figures.